airbus-cert/skyblue.team/content/posts/yagi-yet-another-ghidra-integration-for-ida.md

 # TL;DR

-Love IDA (Pro|Freeware) and want moe decompiled code?
+Love IDA (Pro|Freeware) and want more decompiled code?

 - Head over to https://github.com/airbus-cert/Yagi/releases
 - Download and install the plugin for your favourite architecture